-In 1979, Hertzberg earned his law degree from Hastings College of the Law and became a member of the California Bar.
-He co-authored a manual on real estate law published by the University of California and represented clients at several Los Angeles-area firms.
-The Los Angeles Business Journal named him one of the top ten lawyers in Los Angeles, and The Daily Journal, a legal newspaper, has repeatedly named him one of the top 100 lawyers in California.
+In 1979, Hertzberg earned his law degree from University of California, Hastings College of the Law and became a member of the California Bar.
+The Los Angeles Business Journal named him one of the top ten lawyers in Los Angeles, and The Daily Journal has repeatedly named him one of the top 100 lawyers in California.

 Hertzberg has two grown sons.
 David is a classical music composer and a Juilliard graduate, and Daniel graduated from Goucher College and, like his father, loves politics and public policy.

-Bob Hertzberg, chair of the Senate Committee on Governance and Finance, represents nearly 1 million San Fernando Valley residents of Senate District 18, which includes part of Burbank and the following communities in Los Angeles: Arleta, Granada Hills, Hansen Dam, Lake View Terrace, Mission Hills, North Hills, North Hollywood, part of Northridge, Pacoima, Panorama City, Sherman Oaks, Studio City, part of Sun Valley, Sylmar, Toluca Lake, Valley Glen, Valley Village, Van Nuys, the City of San Fernando and Universal City.
-See a district map HERE or at http://sd18.senate.ca.gov/district.
+Majority Leader Bob Hertzberg represents nearly one million San Fernando Valley residents of Senate District 18, which includes part of Burbank and the following communities in Los Angeles: Arleta, Granada Hills, Hansen Dam, Lake View Terrace, Mission Hills, North Hills, North Hollywood, part of Northridge, Pacoima, Panorama City, Sherman Oaks, Studio City, part of Sun Valley, Sylmar, Toluca Lake, Valley Glen, Valley Village, Van Nuys, the City of San Fernando and Universal City.
+See a district map at sd18.senate.ca.gov/district.
 After serving in the Assembly from 1996-2002, including two years as Speaker, Hertzberg invested in solar, wind and electric-car projects; and worked for structural changes in government through the Think Long Committee of California.
-More HERE or at www.senate.ca.gov/hertzberg
+Learn more at senate.ca.gov/hertzberg.